 We were once told by a ranger that kayaking in the Great Smoky Mountains National Park creeks is not permitted.
 (Though we have yet to officially confirm this with park staff, kayaking is not mentioned anywhere on the park website, and there is a page saying water recreation is not recommended.)
 But did you know that you can kayak to the Smokies?

 Yes, you can kayak to the Great Smoky Mountains National Park, leave your kayak on the shore, and pitch your tent at one of the backcountry campsites near the shore of Fontana Lake.
 Just to be clear, these are not necessarily campsites directly on the lake shore, you might have to walk a while to reach some.

 Fontana Lake forms part of the southern boundary of the park.
 One of our favorite access points is on the southwest side of the lake at a boat ramp about 1/4 mile from Cable Cove campground.

 Yes, this is black bear country and they might wander into the campgrounds (although we’ve never see one).
 But remember there are more animals that live in the park that could end up in your campsite.

 Elk – We’ve seen elk wander around the campground in Cataloochee.
 Do not approach them.
 Pack your food in the car and wait for them to leave.
 We once saw a female elk burn herself while exploring an unattended tiki torch lantern on a camper’s picnic table.
 Never, please, leave anything like that unattended.
 The poor elk was licking her nose for a long time after she burned it.

 Wild Boar – They are also visitors in some campgrounds.
-We’ve seen one in Cades Cove campground.
+We’ve seen one while camping in Cades Cove campground.
 Wild Boar are huge and dangerous.
-Stay away.
+Keep your distance.